megakoresh/sample-go/README.md

 # Go sample project

 Sample repo to quickstart golang applications.
 Plz note that this is designed to demonstrate common used features, not best practices.
 E.g. the custom flagset usage here is mostly superficial, in a program like this it's better to just use default flagset.
+Same applies to packages - a program as small as this typically can all be done in main package, no need to split anything.

 ## Functionality

 Sample functionality includes:

-- Reading data from stdin
+- Parsing data from stdin or file
-- Making some api requests
+- Serializing data to json or xml and posting it to pastebin (or stdout)
-- Outputting data to stdout
+- Running a server with a simple `mood` configuration

 ## Environment setup